-The factory initially associates the remote to the base allowing them to communicate; however, there may be instances in the field when you must reassociate a remote and a base unit, as follows:
+The factory initially associates the handheld remote to the base allowing them to communicate; however, there may be instances in the field when you must associate a remote and a base unit again.

-- Press the E-Stop button to remove power from the base unit and make sure the handheld is off. - 2.
-Stand near the base unit in clear line of sight. - 3.
-Simultaneously press and continue to hold the ON/OFF and the ALL STOP buttons.
+- Press the E-Stop button to remove power from the base unit and ensure that the handheld remote is off. - Stand near the base unit in clear line of sight. - Simultaneously press and continue to hold the ON/OFF and the ALL STOP buttons.